iMocha becomes the world's largest AI-powered skills assessment platform; draws praise from Microsoft CEO, Satya Nadella | Business

 - India

-PUNE, India, June 16, 2021 /PRNewswire/ -- Backed by its 2000+ strong skills library, iMocha has achieved the distinction of becoming the world's largest AI-powered skills assessment platform.
-The platform is used extensively by its 300+ global clientele for pre-employment screening, IT & technical recruiting, university recruitment, lateral hiring, diversity hiring, and upskilling.
+Pune (Maharashtra) [India], June 16 (ANI/PRNewswire): Backed by its 2000 plus strong skills library, iMocha has achieved the distinction of becoming the world's largest AI-powered skills assessment platform.
+The platform is used extensively by its 300 plus global clientele for pre-employment screening, IT & technical recruiting, university recruitment, lateral hiring, diversity hiring, and upskilling.

 Using iMocha, customers can assess candidates on skills such as Application Development, Cloud, Cyber Security, Digital Skills, Enterprise Applications, Infrastructure Management, Quality Assurance & Engineering, and Business Communication to name a few.
-They can build customized assessments or use pre-built ones to test candidates' skills objectively and accurately while reducing hiring time and costs by as much as 60%.
+They can build customized assessments or use pre-built ones to test candidates' skills objectively and accurately while reducing hiring time and costs by as much as 60 per cent.
+Praising iMocha's innovative skill assessment platform, Satya Nadella, CEO - Microsoft said, "We worked with a start-up, iMocha, where they built out this skilling API, which allows managers to be able to really increase the pace of hiring for the open jobs and the skills matching.
+So that's the type of innovation we are seeing."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)